NCAA Tournament Championship Game Betting Strategy & Tips

 5. Guards Mop Up as MOP

 If wagering on the tournament’s Most Outstanding Player, the best bet is often a guard, typically a point guard.
-Over the past decades, guards have been awarded the MOP seven times, including the last five: Donte DeVincenzo of Villanova, Joel Berry II of North Carolina, Ryan Arcidiacono of Villanova, Tyus Jones of Duke and Shabazz Napier of UConn.
+Over the past 11 years, guards have been awarded the MOP eight times, including the last six: Kyle Guy of Virginia; Donte DeVincenzo of Villanova; Joel Berry II of North Carolina; Ryan Arcidiacono of Villanova; Tyus Jones of Duke; and Shabazz Napier of UConn.

 Point guards have the ball in their hands more often, and shooting guards have the ability to swing the outcome of a game from the 3-point arc.
 They’re not always the best players on their teams, but they come up biggest when it counts most.